QingdaoShop

 Cons

-• Bulkier than walking-only options
+• Bulkier than walking-only harnesses

-• Back clip only — won't help with pulling
+• Back clip only for walking

 Check Price on Amazon →